mfmcmillian/dcl_marketplace_demo/README.md

 ## Introduction

-This repository contains a Robot Framework script that automates a series of actions on a marketplace website.
+This repository contains a Robot Framework script that automates a series of actions on a the Decentraland marketplace.
 The script navigates to your collection, searches for the Antrom collection, and logs the number of available Antrom wearables.

 ## Prerequisites